PBBassily/Gramma/README.md

 ### Usage

-- First of all create your `DemoJob` implementing `Job` interface.
+- First of all create your `DemoJob` extending `Job` abstract class.
 ````
 public class DemoJob extends Job {
       ...
 }
 ````

-- Implement `execute` method to define the functionality of your job.
+- Override `execute` method to define the functionality of your job.
 ````
  @Override
     public void execute(JobContext context) {